Our Objective is to look beyond the differences caused by autism and into the hearts and minds of these incredible people.

 - Problems with verbal communication are one of the telltale signs of autism.
 Functional speech is absent in about 50 percent of autism cases.
-Those who do speak, often do so in odd or unusual ways.

-- People with autism are often highly sensitive or under-responsive to sound, light, and other sensory stimulation.
+- People on the autism spectrum are often highly sensitive or under-responsive to sound, light, and other sensory stimulation.
 They may overreact to sounds and grab their ears or talk very loudly when speaking to others.
 They may object to rough-textured clothing and tags on their skin.
 They may avoid some foods because of sensitivity to textures.
 They may tolerate hugging but become irritable when touched lightly.
 This sensory sensitivity is called “tactile defensiveness."
 Sensory issues can make people with autism appear inattentive or disinterested in others.

-People with autism carry a double burden.
+Autistic individuals carry a double burden.
 In addition to their daily speech and sensory challenges, they must also cope with negative attitudes of society, inadequate support for their needs and, in some cases, outright discrimination.
 Sadly, people with autism are often labeled “cognitively impaired.”
 Because communication skills are an integral part of how most professionals determine a person's intelligence, their communication impairments can severely affect their ability to perform on standardized intelligence tests.